 Assignment / Assessment Total Points % of Grade Original Research Presentations.
 Each student will undertake original research and produce new work incorporating both written and graphical elements.
 The presentations must be created in Microsoft PowerPoint or Apple Keynote format transferred to and submitted as an .mp4.
 200 20% Research Profile Project.
 Each student will prepare a research project on a key figure of their choosing.
 Projects will be graded based on their content, quality of preparation, and concise delivery.
 To be authored in PowerPoint or Apple Keynote format, transferred to and submitted as an .mp4.
 200 20% Four Quizzes, each valued at 5% of the final grade 200 20% Class Participation.
-Students are expected to actively participate in class discussions in online course forums, and all assigned group activities including student-scheduled group meetings, project proposals, and project submissions.
+Students are expected to actively participate in online course discussions forums, and all assigned group activities including student-scheduled group meetings, project proposals, and project submissions within the time period of each weekly Module.
 15% Final Group Research Project.
 Capstone presentation of the semester-long course.
 It must be authored in PowerPoint or Keynote format, transferred to and presented as an .mp4.
-250 25%
+25%